If there’s one thing I took away from the movie Fight Club, it was when Tyler Durden said:

 It’s a simple but profound statement considering our American culture and society today.
 We all have become consumers.
 We’re working for dollars that are quickly spent on services and products that we rarely need to survive.
 Only about 30% of Americans have more than $1,000 dollars saved in their bank account.
 I find this utterly disturbing.
 Maybe you’re in the 69%.
 If you are, you really should take this post to heart and make a change today.

 I recently started playing golf and so I wanted to make room in the basement for a new putting green to practice and hopefully improve my skills during the off-season.
 During the basement clean-up process I came across an overwhelming stack of boxes and items I had quickly shuttled down to the basement during our move-in day a few years back.

-I must have been carrying around this large heap of “clutter-ibles” (things I think are collectible) for a couple of decades.
-Sadly, a bunch of baseball cards that have been coming along for the ride for years are now pretty much worth the weight of paper they’re printed on.
+I must have carried around this large heap of “clutter-ibles” (things I think are collectible) for a couple of decades.
+Sadly, a bunch of baseball cards that have come along for the ride for years are now pretty much worth the wait of paper they’re printed on.
 But I found a lot of stuff that may actually be useful to someone else.
 This all triggered a moment for me… so I sat down the broom and got to work on a plan.

 Sell baby Sell!